veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bubble-chart.md

    responsive: true };
 ```
 ## Associated Attributes
 - **Label (String Array):** Labels are the identity of the data series in a chart.
 It appears in the legend and tooltips.
-It gives a specific name to each data plotted in circular shape.
+It gives a specific name to each data plotted in a circular shape.
 For example,
     ```typescript
     public bubbleChartLabels:string[] = ['Deer Population'];
     ```